CUGSoftware109/GeoRasterHadoop/README.md

 /src/main/java/cug/hadoop/geo/algorithm/：This package is an implementation class for Hadoop distributed map algebraic calculations, including distributed map algebraic algorithms such as Add, GreaterThan, LocalMax, and MountainReclassify.

-/src/main/java/cug/hadoop/geo/algorithm/gpu/：Under this package is a distributed algorithm implementation for map algebra calculations in the Hadoop+GPU environment.
-This algorithm uses Hadoop clusters to accelerate parallel computing tasks while fully utilizing GPU physical resources on a single compute node to speed up the calculation of individual tasks. , Reduce the overall time for computing tasks.

 /src/main/java/cug/hadoop/geo/utils/：Various tools used in the implementation process.